DataScienceNigeria/dsn-free-ai-classes-2026-new/Data-Storytelling-&-Visualization.md

 - Identify a domain or problem area of interest
 - Source or use a relevant dataset
 - Clean and analyze the data
-- Build an interactive dashboard (Power BI, Excel, or any visualization tool)
+- Build an interactive dashboard with Power BI
 - Highlight key insights and tell a compelling data story

 ---